-Qualifications of Candidates for Class Officers:
+Section 7: Qualifications of Candidates for Class Officers

 - a.
 Candidates must have the appropriate credit hours for the position being sought. - b.
 Candidates must possess and maintain a 2.8 cumulative grade point average. - c.
-Candidates must be in good standing with the college (citizenship, financially current and complete physical on file). - d.
+Candidates must be in good standing with the college (citizenship, financially current and health records on file). - d.
 Candidates must submit a petition with signatures of not less than twenty (20) percent of the current enrollment of their class. - e.
-If elected to a SGA position, there is \$300 wardrobe fee that will be made payable by the end of the academic school year.
+If elected to a SGA position, there is a wardrobe fee that will be made payable by the end of the academic school year.

-Violation of Election Policies:
+Section 8: Violation of Election Policies